Dealing With Identity Theft: Self-Help Form Letters

 What is Identity Theft?

-Identity Theftis the largest consumer complaint filed with the Federal Trade Commission (FTC) annually.
+Identity theft is the most common consumer complaint filed with the Federal Trade Commission (FTC) every year.
 If you have been the victim of identity theft, it could mean someone has used your name to:

 In some cases, thieves may have received medical services in your name, re-routed your tax refund, or even impersonated you during contact with law enforcement.

 Identity theft may also include someone using checks on your account.
 This could be from stealing your checkbook or electronically obtaining access to your checking account.
 Use of an ATM card or credit card that you did not approve is also identity theft.

 Sometimes identity theft occurs within families. to children, seniors, and domestic violence survivors, making reporting and recovery especially difficult.